-Something the vast majority of us could not live without, or at least would not like to think about living without, is wireless Internet.
-From individuals that work from home to families of three or more in which every member has regular access to web accessible devices.
+Something the vast majority of us could not live without, or at least would not like to think about living without, is wireless internet.
+From individuals that work from home to families of three or more in which every member has regular access to web-accessible devices.
 The first providers of commercial Internet services would emerge in both the United States and Australia in 1989 after the creation of the World Wide Web carried out by Tim Berners-Lee during research at the Swiss lab CERN.
 The creation of the Internet consisted of hypertext linked between web pages.

-Following the emergence of commercial Internet service providers, ARPANET was decommissioned in 1990 and the optical foundation provided by the NSFNET project in 1995.
+Following the emergence of commercial Internet service providers, ARPANET was decommissioned in 1990, and the optical foundation was provided by the NSFNET project in 1995.
 As the Internet continues to grow, develop, and expand, it is becoming more and more of a source of entertainment, work, education, and so much more.

-Without the Internet, we would be fully reliant on physical records and resources in order to learn, find businesses relevant to our needs, and everything else the Internet provides for us.
+Without the Internet, we would be fully reliant on physical records and resources to learn, find businesses relevant to our needs, and everything else the Internet provides for us.
 Social media is a big part of the entertainment industry and is something that would not be around without the Internet.
 Streaming services also have the Internet to thank for their functionality.
-Today, businesses can operate fully or partially online and earn greater commissions due to the reduced cost required to run an ecommerce store.
+Today, businesses can operate fully or partially online and earn greater commissions due to the reduced cost required to run an e-commerce store.

 Not only is the Internet a foundation for a multitude of things, ideas, and practices, but it continues to grow into an even larger hub for everyday life activities.
-The full history of the development of the Internet can be complicated to digest and lay out in one sitting.
+The full history of the development of the Internet can be complicated to digest and layout in one sitting.
 There are a ton of elements, discoveries, and research that led to what the Internet has become.
 It is even available in more rural parts of the world.
 Click here to read about Internet access in remote areas.